shi-yu-wang/bd3lms-fabrics/README.md

 ## Getting Started

 To get started, create a conda environment containing the required dependencies.
+Don't forget to change the path to your own.

 ```bash
 gcloud alpha compute tpus tpu-vm ssh sfr-weiran-yao-v4-512 \